Plant a Bee Garden

 Plant native flowers

 Native flowers help feed your bees and are uniquely adapted to your region.
 Try to use flowers to which local bees are especially adapted.
-You can also visit the websites of regional botanic gardens and plant nurseries for more info on bee-friendly plants.
+You can also visit the websites of regional botanic gardens and plant nurseries for more information on bee-friendly plants.

 Select single flower tops